• Skip to primary navigation

 Your child living with cerebral palsy will face lifelong challenges, including those posed by other people, such as discrimination.
 Your child may be discriminated against at school or be denied access to public spaces.
 Your family may face discrimination in housing because of your child’s disabilities.

 Your first step in the process is likely to file a complaint, probably with the U.S. Department of Justice.
-Your claim will be reviewed, but if you are not satisfied with the outcome, you can start a civil lawsuit to get results and recover damages.
+Your claim will be reviewed.
+If you are unsatisfied with the outcome, you can consider starting a civil lawsuit to pursue further action and recover damages.

 Filing a lawsuit related to your child’s cerebral palsy in Georgia can be a confusing process.
 Get the right lawyer as your advocate, and the process will go more smoothly and have better results for your child.